 Yes, all Summer Institutes offer college credit on an official UCLA transcript upon program completion.

-For visiting University of California (UC) students, all UCLA summer activity will automatically appear on your home UC campus transcript by mid-November.
+For visiting University of California (UC) students, all UCLA summer activity should automatically appear on your home UC campus transcript by mid-November.
 The grades you earn at UCLA are included in your home UC campus grade-point average (GPA).

 Students outside the UC system should verify their school’s credit-granting process.
 Transfer of credit is at the discretion of the receiving institution.